apache/pulsar/site2/docs/functions-runtime.md

   extraFunctionDependenciesDir:
 ```

-Currently Pulsar supports running Java, Python, and Go functions in Process runtime mode.
+Currently Pulsar supports running Java, Python, and Go Functions in process runtime mode.

 ## Configure Kubernetes runtime

-Configuring Kubernetes runtime is as simple as configuring the other two runtimes.
-You can just uncomment
-the settings of `kubernetesContainerFactory` in `functions_worker.yaml`.
-Example is shown below.
+It is easy to configure Kubernetes runtime.
+You can just uncomment the settings of `kubernetesContainerFactory` in the `functions_worker.yaml` file.
+The following is an example.

 ```yaml
 kubernetesContainerFactory: